kfirba/Directo/README.md

 Thumbs Up :thumbsup:
 --------
-I want to thank [Edd Turtle](https://www.designedbyaturtle.co.uk/) for guiding me in the right way with his [GREAT article](https://www.designedbyaturtle.co.uk/2015/direct-upload-to-s3-using-aws-signature-v4-php/).
+Thanks [Edd Turtle](https://www.designedbyaturtle.co.uk/) for your [great article](https://www.designedbyaturtle.co.uk/2015/direct-upload-to-s3-using-aws-signature-v4-php/).
 The purpose of this package is to make make the process of signature generating a bit more modular and create a bridge for Laravel users.

 License
 --------